 Ravin R26 is well-known for its accuracy and flexibility.
 Archers often find some minor problems and check out how they solve them.

-R26 Crossbow not cocking
+R26 Crossbow Cocking Issues

 Also read: killer instinct crossbow problems